This example aims to catalog different chemicals depending on whether they are biodegradable or not.

 That is a neural network that fits the data set (error term) and does not oscillate (regularization term).
 The optimization algorithm that we use is the quasi-Newton method.
 This is also the standard optimization algorithm for this type of problem.

-The following chart shows how the error decreases with the iterations during the training process.
+The following chart shows how errors decrease with the iterations during training.

 The final training and selection errors are training error = 0.108 WSE and selection error = 0.105 WSE, respectively.